 Is Black Algae Harmful?

-Although black algae can be unsightly and usually shows up at the most inopportune time, it is rarely harmful to humans.
-Black algae will cause illness, in and of itself.
+Although it can be unsightly and usually shows up at the most inopportune time, and can be harmful to humans.
+Black algae may cause illness, in and of itself.
 However, it is important to take the right safety precautions.
 It's not recommended to swim in a pool that has a black algae problem.
 You should recognize when your pool has black algae and taken immediate steps to eliminate it.

 How To Identify Black Algae In Your Pool

-There are a few ways you can recognize if your pool has black algae and they are:
+There are a few ways you can recognize if your pool has this and they are: